University of New Hampshire at Manchester ROI Analysis

 ROI Analysis

 The University of New Hampshire at Manchester has an in-state tuition of $15,820.
 One year after graduation, alumni earn a median of $48,645.
-Five years after graduation, the median earnings increase to $53,671, and ten years after graduation, the median earnings are $66,479.
+Five years after graduation, the median earnings are $53,671, and ten years after graduation, the median earnings are $66,479.
 The median debt for graduates is $26,814, and 46.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data